srenevey/satops/README.md

 |   tests
 ```

-### Atmosphere model
+### Atmospheric model
-EarthGRAM2016 can be requested from the [NASA Software Catalog](https://software.nasa.gov/software/MFS-32780-2).
+The library currently supports an exponentially decaying atmosphere (provided) or NASA's Earth Global Reference Atmospheric Model 2016 (EarthGRAM2016).
+The model can be requested from the [NASA Software Catalog](https://software.nasa.gov/software/MFS-32780-2).
 Unzip the archive and place it in the *extern* folder

 ```
 SatOps